jurij-bozic/loop-app/README.md

 ## Before running Dev server

 Since the `node_modules` file is not inclued in the repository, first run `npm i` and only after that `ng serve`.

+## Angular packages

+The following Angular packages may need to be installed in order to run the app: `ng add @angular/material`, `ng add @angular/forms`.